The Way to Colonos: Sophocles Retold

 Foreword by Rachel Cusk

-A fiery recasting of three Greek tragedies into the modern era, “written in an ageless prose that instantly strikes the reader as the work of a master.”
+A fiery modern retelling of three Greek tragedies, “written in an ageless prose that instantly strikes the reader as the work of a master.”
 (Rachel Cusk, from the foreword)

 COMING DEC 2, 2025